In this tutorial, we'll take a look at how to scrape ZoomInfo for public company data.

 With this last feature, our Zoominfo scraper can get the full company details, from financial and managerial information to competitors and FAQs data.

 We looked at how to scrape Zoominfo.com.
-It's known for using multiple anti web scraping technologies, such as Cloudflare to block web scrapers from collecting pnulic data.
+It's known for using multiple anti web scraping technologies, such as Cloudflare to block web scrapers from collecting public data and this is where Scrapfly can help out!

-For this, we'll be using scrapfly-sdk python package.
+For example, we'll be using scrapfly-sdk python package.
 To start, let's install scrapfly-sdk using pip:

 $ pip install scrapfly-sdk